Kotlin/analysis-api/Writerside/topics/KaType.md

 ordinary calls are valid on it.

 `fun KaType.upperBoundIfFlexible(): KaType`
-: Returns the upper bound if the given type is a flexible type, and `null` otherwise.
+: Returns the upper bound if the given type is a flexible type, and the given type itself otherwise.

 `fun KaType.lowerBoundIfFlexible(): KaType`
-: Returns the lower bound if the given type is a flexible type, and `null` otherwise.
+: Returns the lower bound if the given type is a flexible type, and the given type itself otherwise.

 ## Type relation utilities